darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     </td>
     <td style="vertical-align: middle">
          dcsa_sports AT darwin.cam.ac.uk<br/>
-         Alex BIAS<br/>
+         Gratsieka KOSTOVA (she/her)<br/>
         <p align="justify">
-Hi everyone!
-I’m Alex.
-I’m completing an MPhil in Engineering for Sustainable Development.
-I’m a member of the Cambridge Climate Society, working towards increased sustainability education.
-Feel free to reach out with any questions or say hi if you see me around!
+Hi, I'm Gratsiela and I’m a first-year PhD student at Darwin College.
+When I’m not in the lab you’ll find me at the gym, or snacking at the Darwin Café.
+I love a chat so please chat to me whenever you see me lounging around.
 <br><br>

 The Sports and Societies Officers are responsible for maintaining the gym and for overseeing Darwin’s sports and societies.
 They are also responsible for organising the Darwin-Wolfson Sports Day, a day of friendly competition against our sister college at Oxford, held every March.
 One officer is elected in November, and the other is elected in May.